sdman135/Shapes-Image_Classifier_Convolutional_Neural_Network/README.md

 Only 2 out of 448 possible outcomes were incorrectly classified (99.55% "accurate")

-* Finally I made a Streamlit (front-end) to live demo my model:
+* Finally I made a Streamlit app(front-end) to live demo my model:

 Click image to see demo